Generated high-country meadow and mountain river scene representing Rio Costilla, not an exact location photo

 Red River, Cimarron River, and Chama River are better pivots than forcing a questionable Rio Costilla day.

-Confirm New Mexico regulations for specific waters plus any posted Rio Costilla Park stream or lake rules before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Confirm New Mexico rules for specific waters plus any posted Rio Costilla Park stream or lake rules before fishing.
 This page is planning guidance, not the legal rulebook.

 Confirm seasonal opening dates, fees, and posted stream or lake rules before arrival.